Variable binding and substitution for (nameless) dummies: Mechanised proofs

 Modules are implemented using a similar style.
 We implemented the constructions on modules needed for interpreting binding signatures: product (\verb|MPROD|) and derivation (\verb|DMOP|).

 In this setup, we can state and prove Theorem~\ref{thm:initiality:II} for the $λ$-calculus.
-The models of our syntax are De Bruijn monads endowed with functions \verb|`app`| and \verb|`abs`| that are module morphisms (\verb|DBLAMBDA_MODEL|)
+The models of our syntax are De Bruijn monads endowed with functions \verb|`app`| and \verb|`abs`| that are module morphisms (\verb|DBLAMBDA_MODEL|).

-Model morphisms (\verb|DBLAMBDA_MODEL_MOR|) are morphisms of De Bruijn monads that commute with \verb|`app`| and \verb|`abs`|.
-We then have the universal property of $λ$-calculus by giving an initial model morphism (\verb|DBLAMBDAINIT|, \verb|DBLAMBDAINIT_IN_DBLAMBDA_MODEL_MOR|)
+\begin{rem} Both product \verb|MPROD| and derivation \verb|DMOP| expect two arguments, for different reasons.
+Product expects the two modules it takes the product of.
+Derivation takes a monad and a module over it, and it derives the latter.
+The monad is needed because derivation relies on monadic substitution (in the definition of $⇑$). \end{rem} Model morphisms (\verb|DBLAMBDA_MODEL_MOR|) are De Bruijn monad morphisms that commute with \verb|`app`| and \verb|`abs`|.
+We then obtain the universal property of $λ$-calculus by giving an initial model morphism (\verb|DBLAMBDAINIT|, \verb|DBLAMBDAINIT_IN_DBLAMBDA_MODEL_MOR|),

 and by proving its uniqueness (\verb|DBLAMBDAINIT_UNIQUE|).